Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Juiblex (MPMM).md

 ## Juiblex's Lair

 Juiblex's principal lair is known as the Slime Pits, a realm that Juiblex shares with [[5.
-Mechanics/Bestiary/Npc/Zuggtmoy (MPMM).md|") (who also appears in this book).
+Mechanics/Bestiary/Npc/Zuggtmoy (MPMM).md\|Zuggtmoy]] (who also appears in this book).
 This layer of the Abyss, which is also known as Shedaklah, is a bubbling morass of fetid sludge.
 The landscape is covered in vast expanses of caustic slimes, and strange organic forms rise from the oceans of ooze at Juiblex's command.

-Juiblex's challenge rating is 24 (62,000 XP"]] when encountered in its lair.
+Juiblex's challenge rating is 24 (62,000 XP) when encountered in its lair.

 ```statblock
 "name": "Juiblex"